The Deer Pose as practiced in the Yin Yoga style, is a wonderful alternative to the Pigeon Pose, if your hips are tight.

 The purpose of Yin Yoga is to pause, soften and connect.
 Allowing yourself to notice whatever is arising within you, without judgement as you connect to your breath.

 The Deer, as far as I know, is a pose exclusive to the practice of Yin Yoga.
-It is a wonderful pose when performed just for itself, and yet is also an alternative to the Pigeon Pose, or the Sleeping Swan which is the yin version.
+It is a wonderful pose when performed just for itself, and yet is also an appropriate alternative to the Yang style Pigeon Pose, or the Sleeping Swan as it is called in the yin version.

 For those whose hips have difficulty externally rotating to do the full Pigeon Pose, this a great modification.
 Even if you despise the Pigeon Pose, which a lot of folks do, you can get the same therapeutic benefits of opening your hips and your second chakra energy with the Deer Pose.